blawson69/PurseStrings/README.md

 * 30:0:0:4:0

 ## Party Members
-You can add characters to a Party Members list which persists across sessions.
+You can [add characters](#--party) to a Party Members list which persists across sessions.
 This makes the distribution of loot easy, as it eliminates the need for selecting multiple tokens.
-This only applies to the use of the `--dist` command.
+This only applies to the use of the `--dist` command [below](#--dist).
 Giving individual characters money still requires that the character(s) token(s) be selected.

 ## Merchant Setup
+> This version of PurseStrings contains a *significant* update to the Merchant Inventory system and the syntax for the [`--give`](#--give) and [`--buy`](#--buy) commands.
+If you have used a previous version of this script, please pay close attention to the following documentation for changes you will need to make to any characters and/or macros you may be using.

+Merchants are NPCs that have items or services to sell.
+A Merchant has two requirements: 1) It must be a **token** that contains the Merchant's inventory in the token's GM Notes, and 2) The token must represent a Character that has been [set up](#--setup) with PurseStrings.
+This allows for more flexibility and fewer character sheets to load.
+You can create a generic Character and use it with multiple tokens - they will all have different Inventory but use the same pool of money for transactions.

+You can now allow a Merchant's Inventory to override the [default show stock setting](#--stock) by adding "show-stock" or "hide-stock" to the first Bar 1 box on the token.

-Merchants are characters you have set up with PurseStrings that have items or services to sell.
-To create an inventory, follow the instructions below.
+To create a Merchant, follow the instructions below.
+1. Add "show-stock" or "hide-stock" to the first Bar 1 box, if desired.
-1. Edit the Merchant character's journal entry and go to the GM Notes field.
+2. Edit the token's GM Notes field.
-2. The first line must be "PurseStrings Inventory" and nothing else.
+     3. The first line must be either "PurseStrings Inventory" or "PurseStrings Menu" and nothing else.
+The dialog displayed through the [`--invlist`](#--invlist) command will give the name of the Merchant token along with either "Inventory" or "Menu" as you provide here.
-3. Enter each item on its own line in the following manner:
+     4. Enter each item on its own line in the following manner:
     *Item Name|price|quantity*
 If you wish to have an item that is "infinitely available" such as ale or services of any kind, leave the quantity blank:
     *Item Name|price|*
+Price must be a single denomination, i.e. "2cp" or "1200gp" and not "2cp, 1200gp".
-4. If you have multiple categories, you may add category headers by simply giving the category name its own line.
+     5. If you have multiple categories, you may add category headers by simply giving the category name its own line above the items of that category.
+6. The PurseStrings inventory data *must* be the only data in the token's GM Notes field!
-5. Click the 'Save Changes' button.
+7. Click the 'Save Changes' button.

 Here is an example GM Note for a small town blacksmith Merchant:
 ```
 PurseStrings Inventory
-SERVICES
+Services
 Sword Sharpening|2gp|
-WEAPONS
+Armor Polishing|5gp|
+Weapons
 Dagger|2gp|5
 Hand Axe|5gp|3
 Shortsword|10gp|1
-ADVENTURING GEAR
+Adventuring Gear
 Potion of Healing|50gp|4
-Alchemist's Fire (flask)|50gp|2
+Alchemist's Fire|50gp|2
 ```
-If a Merchant buys an item from a player that is not already in their inventory, it will be added to the bottom of the list.
-It is assumed that Merchants will buy at half their selling cost, so the inventory price will be double the amount at which it was purchased.
-Updates to inventory outside of purchases must be done by editing the GM Notes field.
+If a Merchant buys an item from a player that is not already in their inventory, it will be added to the list.
+It is assumed that Merchants will buy at half their selling cost, so the inventory price on new items will be double the amount at which it was purchased.
+Updates to inventory outside of purchases may be done by editing the GM Notes field.
+See the [`--buy` command](#--buy) for options and information.

-**Note:** The PurseStrings inventory data *must* be the only data in the GM Notes field!
+**Upgrade Notice:** If you have used a previous version of PurseStrings and wish to continue to use a character as a Merchant, you *must* move all inventory into a token after upgrading to this version.
+This can be the character's default token, but be aware that updating the inventory for the default token will be a *manual process.* PurseStrings cannot update a default token, so you will need to edit your character and replace the current default with the token on the VTT that contains the latest version of inventory.

 ## Syntax